 Earlier, procurement teams had two major focuses: cost reduction and risk mitigation.
 With the rise of automation and cloud services, they now also need to focus on efficiency, accessibility, and sustainability of purchasing decisions.

-As the fusion of technology and procurement is gathering momentum, here are five procurement technology advancements that every organization needs to adapt now to stay competitive.
+As the fusion of technology and procurement is gathering momentum, here are five future of procurement technology advancements that every organization needs to adapt now to stay competitive.

 1. Cloud-based platforms